Salik Research Group

 Martin Sanchez, one of the physics majors in our group, was awarded Kellogg Undergraduate Scholarship (KUSP). for his project titled "Enhancing Sensitivity of tapered fiber sensors by geometry optimization."
 (February 2014)

-We will present our studies of protein sensing with tapered fiber sensors at the SPIE-BIOS conference in San Francisco, CA on February 2, 2014.
+We have presented our studies of protein sensing with tapered fiber sensors at the SPIE-BIOS conference in San Francisco, CA on February 2, 2014.
 Martin Sanchez, one of the physics majors in our group, was awarded travel funding to present at the conference by the Office of Undergraduate Research.
 (February 2014)

 Two members of our group, David Vega,a Physics major, and Miguel Reyes, a Chemical Engineering major, receive a SEES Research Apprenticeship.
 This apprenticeship was established to recognize outstanding students pursuing their degrees in the STEM fields and who have achieved positive academic records.
 (January 2014)